Geometrical Product Specification and Verification: Dimensional specification

 The linear size is indicated above a line ended with arrows and numerical values for the nominal size and the tolerance.The linear size of a geometrical feature of size is defined by default, as the distances between opposite points taken from the surface of the real part.
 The process to build both the sections and the directions needed to identify the opposite points is defined in ISO 14405-1 standard.
 This process includes the definition of an associated perfect geometrical feature of the same type as the nominal geometrical feature.
 By default a least-squares criterion is used.
 This process is defined only for geometrical features where opposite points exist.

 ISO 14405-2 illustrates cases where dimensional specification are often misused because opposite points don't exist.
 In these cases, the use of linear dimensions is considered as ambiguous (see example).
 The recommendation is to replace dimensional specifications with geometrical specifications to properly specify the location of a geometrical feature with respect to an other geometrical feature, the datum feature (see examples).

 Angular sizes are useful for cones, wedges or opposite straight lines.
 They are defined in ISO 14405-3.
 The definition implies to associate perfect geometrical features e.g. planes for a wedge and to measure the angle between lines of those perfect geometrical features in different sections.
 The angular sizes are indicated with an arrow and numerical values for the nominal size and the tolerance.
-It is to be noted that angular size specification is different from angularity specification.
+Angular size specification is different from angularity specification.
 Angularity specification controls the shape of the toleranced feature but it is not the case for angular size specification.